-The eligible contestants are designated in 18-a of this section.
+The eligible contestants are designated in Rule 4-20-a.

-c.
-In the event two wrestlers who previously have competed against each other in the tournament are paired again in the consolation bracket, the matches shall be wrestled and scored as if they had not previously met.

-d.
-Under the unique situation when both wrestlers are disqualified due to technical violations or illegal holds, the criteria used for overtime matches will be used to determine who advances to the consolation bracket.
+- c.
+In the event two wrestlers who previously have competed against each other in the tournament are paired again in the consolation bracket, the matches should be wrestled and scored as if they had not previously met. - d.
+Under the unique situation when both wrestlers are disqualified due to technical violations or illegal holds, the criteria used for overtime matches should be used to determine who advances to the consolation bracket.